 Katrina Razavi, a business development professional, helped a B2B startup increase annual revenue by 1,983% and increase user base by 1,000% within six months…without any upfront costs.

-Partner programs are so powerful that even multi-billion tech companies including Microsoft, VMWare, Oracle, eBay and thousands of others use it.
+Channel Partner programs are so powerful that even multi-billion tech companies including Microsoft, VMWare, Oracle, eBay, Mailchimp, Shopify,Citrix and thousands of others use it.

 Despite its huge success, creating successful partner programs isn’t a piece of cake.
 It takes time, effort, and most importantly, strategic planning.
 I have tried to make it simpler for you by introducing this 14-step process.

-This blog post is inspired by my SlideShare presentation with the same title.
-Like my other blog posts and presentations, this article is also based on my personal experiences, reviews from industry experts.
-And I am sharing the conclusions so that you don’t have to spin the wheel again.
+Like my other blog posts and presentations, this article is also based on my personal experiences and reviews from industry experts.
+I am sharing my conclusions here so that you don’t have to reinvent the wheel.

 - Before you Start

 - Step 2: Create a customer-centric sales process

 - Step 4: Define the type of partners